HL7/ig-template-fast/README.md

 # ig-template-fast

-IG Publisher template for guides published by the FAST accelerator
+Template for all FHIR At Scale Taskforce FHIR implementation guides